jirkapok/GasPlanner/doc/roadmap.md

 * Events:
   * Add time to the events warning/error messages
   * Add more events from algorithm: end of NDL, exceeded max. stop duration, safety stop
+  * Add explanation how to fix the events
 * UI Tweaks
   * Tanks
     * Add Dropdown for well known tank sizes